Privacy policy

 8.2

-We will not pass your Personal Data to third parties for their marketing purposes.
+We do not buy or sell Personal Data for marketing purposes.

 8.3